sehjal408/Blog/README.md

 - Every thing Works fine but when we apply some code then workflow states create problem. eg data is saved but changes apply with delay.
 - So we decide to work without workflow also learn new things from mistakes.
 <br>

+**Date: 27-April-2022**

+## Department wise Naming Series

+- Assigning department to Hod & Clerk to one department in User Permission List.
+- We use condition like cse = department_name.
+- Department_name is fetched from doctype use function self.fieldname.
+- After apply such condition we use make_autoname function.
+- self.name = make_autoname('NOTICE-'+'CSE'+'/'+'.YYYY.'+'/'+'.#####')
+- This function return series 'NOTICE-CSE/2022/00001'